t-karasova/grs-samples-python/tutorial_query_expansion.md

 python search_with_ordering.py
 ```

-Now you see the results contains only items with exact match
+Now you can see the results contains only items with exact match

 ## Ordering by multiple fields